matteobarbera/mavlab_wiki_fork/Drone-Delfly-Nimble.md

 * Once you get telemetry and 3D fix in GCS, double click on e.g. "stay p1" in the flight plan.
 Make sure it got activated.
 * While flying near point p1, Switch MODE to 2.
 The Nimble will go to Navigation mode and will fly to and stay at the coordinates of p1.
 * From now on, continue with your flight plan.
-* To terminate the flight, catch the Nimble, set MODE to 0 and set throttle to 0.
+* To terminate the flight, catch the Nimble, set MODE to 0 and set the throttle to 0.

 Troubleshooting
 * The Nimble **does not start flapping**: make sure the roll/pitch/yaw sticks are centered and the trims reset.
 Sometimes, DelTang receiver readings are biased.
 In that case, check the telemetry and adjust the transmitter trims until you see zero RC commands in the telemetry.